All Episodes

 You're just gambling.

-If you don't have uh insurance that covers uh slip and fall on your front porch and somebody's delivering a package and they slip and fall, then you saved X amount of dollars per year without slip and fall legal insurance, somebody slips and falls, and now you gotta pay.
+If you don't have insurance that covers a slip and fall on your front porch and somebody's delivering a package and they slip and fall, then you saved X amount of dollars per year without slip and fall, legal insurance.

-And do they say, well, I guess I I I gambled and I lost?
+And do they say, well, I guess I gambled and I lost.

 Because that's what it is.